 - How the LLP is run and managed

-- How the profits are distributed among the partners
+- Profit distribution method among the partners

 - How a partner can join and leave the LLP

 You can register an LLP on your own as long as you can fulfill all the requirements.
 If not, the suggestion is to aim for our LLP formation services.
-We will take on the hassle of paperwork and the registration process.
+We’ll take on the hassle of paperwork and the registration process.
 With our help, you can quickly open an LLP without doing all the hard work.

 BBCIncorp is at your service

 With our LLP incorporation packages (US$499), we provide you with a registered address in the UK for your business and service address for your LLP members.
 We gather the required documents from you (mainly the members’ details), file the application, and submit it to the Companies House on your behalf.
 We can also assist you in making an LLP agreement.